tocisz/homepage/t/posts_source/007-LCD-screens.md

 # LCD Screens

 Nothing really interesting here.
 I just want to document how to connect two LCD screens to a blue pill.
+Actually it's not a blue pill.
+It's black.
+Some pins are connected differently.
+E.g. onboard LED is not on `PC13`, but on `PC15`.

 ## ST7735 1.8'' TFT LCD

+This one has `128`x`160` resolution.

 ![1.8'' LCD](007-1.jpg)